Build a Balanced Plate: The Easy Way to Eat Well

 • ¼ your plate: Protein foods

-This balance helps you get the fiber, vitamins, and protein your body needs—without overthinking portions
+This balance helps you get the fibre, vitamins, and protein your body needs—without overthinking portions.

 Eating this way can: